nllz/IRTF-HRPC/draft-report-1603210947.md

 Despite this ethical basis in Internet potocols, the threat of fragmentation by countries that do not accept human rights suggests that and an answer to the normative research question is negative: support for human rights should not be intitiated in the Internet in order to avoid fragmentation.
 This can be understood to mean that care must be taken to turning into protocols political targets.
 On the other hand the principles that are encoded in the Internet do make it better at enabling rights.
 This encourages work such as the work done for privacy consideration in the IETF and the research done of protocol consideration for the freedoms of expression and association, as long as these are just considerations and not requirements.
 The paper cautions against using protocols to achieve advocacy goals.

+### "Values and Networks" work by Roland Bless

+TBD

-## Internet protocols as a public good
+## Protocols as either a public good or a common pool resource.

-While not specifically part of the research, a background theoretical discussion in Internet rights involves discussion of whether the Internet is a public good.
-The economic definitons of a public good includes reuirements that it be non-excludable in that it is a good that cannot be withheld from any individual, and that it be non-rivalous, meaning that its use by some does not preclude its use by others.
+While not specifically part of the research, a background theoretical discussion in Internet rights discussion involves discussion of whether the Internet is a public good.
+Becasue of the requirement that a public good be something that is non-excludable in that that is a good that cannot be withheld from any individual.
+To be a public good the Internet must also be non rivalous meaning that is use by some does not preclude its use by others.

 Strictily speaking, the Internet does not meet these requirements.
-The fact that much of the world still does not have Internet access shows that it is excludable as many are still excluded.
-Addtionally the fact that service providers charge for Internet access point to access not being a public good.
-In terms of being rivalry, bandwidth and scalability isues give another indication that the Internet does not qualify as a public good, one person's usage can interefer with another poerson's.
-Some have argued that the Internet is a Common Pool Resource (CPR), as defined by Ostrom {{Ostrum}}.
-This claim has yet to be substantiated as the Interent needs to satisfy various design principles to qualify as a CPR.
+The fact that much of the world still does not have Internet access shows that it is still excludable.
+Addtionally there is question of whether in terms of bandwidth and scalability, it is non-rivalrous.
+Many have argued that is is a Common Pool Resource (CPR), as defined by Ostrom {{Ostrum}}.
+This claim has yet to be substantiated as the interent needs to satisfy various design principles as a CPR.
 Discussion of this issue is beyond the scope of this draft.
-(Though it could be included it people felt it would be useful content for references sake.)

 While the discussion on whether the Internet itself, as an infrastrucure, is either a public good or CPR, is open and contentions, it may be simpler to establish whether the set of core protocols is a public good.
 This is relavant to the research in this group dealing with protocol considerations.
-It can be argued that for Internet protocols to be non-excludable, it has to be possible for everyone to use them.
-Through the use of the core Internet protocols, anyone can create a network that connects into the Internet.
-While some protocols are encumbered by property rights and licensing requirements, a core set of protocols that are not encumberd, and thus freely avaialble to all, can be described as non-excludable.
-It seems clear that one party's proper use of the core set of Internet protocols does not have the effect of precluding use by others, so protocl can also be called non-revalrous.
-One question relevant to the question of Internet protocols as a common good will involve determining whether a sufficient set of the core protocols essential to the Internet, are unencumbered.
+It can be argued that for Internet protocols to be non-excludable, it has to be possible to all to use them.
+Through the use of the core Internet protocols, anyone can create a network that connects into the Internet.  while some protocols are encumbered by propoerty rights, a core set of protocols that are not encumberd, and thus freely avaialble to all, can be described.
+It can also be easily argued that one party's use of the core set of Internet protocols does not have the effect of precluding use by others.

-Establising that Internet protocols are a public good adds an economic consideration to the discussions and provides possible avenues for basing human rights protocol consideraton on more that just security, allowing other bases for discussion of the trades off in considerations when designing or deploying a protocol.
-The question still needs to further exploriation to determine whether Internet protocols as a public good has any effect on the protocol considerations to be researched in this group.
+Establising that Internet protocols are a public good adds an economic consideration to the discussions and provides possible avenues for basing human rights consideraton on more that just security allowing other bases for discussion of the trades off in considerations when designing or deploying a protocol.
+The question still needs to be explored as to whether Internet protocols as a public good has any effect on the protocols considerations to be defined in this group.

 # Methodology